Cultural Village

-Immerse yourself in a spectacular showcase of local, regional and global Indigenous culture at the 2023 Masters Indigenous Games Cultural Festival.
+Immerse yourself in a spectacular showcase of local, regional and global Indigenous culture at the 2025 Masters Indigenous Games Cultural Village.
 Located at the beautiful Lansdowne Park (TD Place) on the Great Lawn, the festival will be within a 5-10 minute drive between most venues.
-The festival will offer a celebration of cultural experiences through workshops, storytelling, and interactive performances, as well as daily demonstrations of various traditional games and main stage performances by an array of stellar Indigenous musicians, artists and performers.
+The Cultural Village will offer a celebration of cultural experiences through workshops, storytelling, and interactive performances, as well as daily demonstrations of various traditional games and main stage performances by an array of stellar Indigenous musicians, artists and performers.

-Visitors will be able to participate in any of the given traditional games, watch the performances, participate in workshops and shop the Vendor Village, featuring Indigenous vendors, and enjoy a range of delicious cuisines and fun snacks from food vendors and food trucks.
-The Ottawa 2023 MIG Cultural Festival will be free and open to the public throughout the Games to provide visitors with fun, engaging and family-friendly activities.
+Visitors will be able to participate in any of the given traditional games, watch the performances, participate in workshops and shop the Vendor Village featuring Indigenous vendors, and enjoy a range of delicious cuisines and fun snacks from food vendors and food trucks.
+The Ottawa 2025 MIG Cultural Village will be free and open to the public throughout the Games to provide visitors with fun, engaging and family-friendly activities.

 ABOUT TD PLACE/LANSDOWNE PARK